 Scott joined Watsi on September 4th, 2017.
 Four years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Scott's most recent donation supported Mercy, a 28-year-old farmer from Malawi, to fund a thyroidectomy.
+Scott's most recent donation supported Edwin, a toddler from Tanzania, to fund surgery so he can grow up healthy and active.

 Mercy is a 28-year-old subsistence farmer from Malawi.
 She lives in a grass-thatched house with her husband and their three children.
 Her oldest child is nine years old and attends school, while her youngest is five years old.
 She and her husband also take care of her 93-year-old grandmother who depends on them.
 Mercy and her husband farm together and their farm produces enough food to feed the family, but not enough to sell a surplus.
 To supplement their income, she and her husband also work on other people's farms.
 In 2018, Mercy noticed a small lump on the left side of her neck.
 Over the years, the lump has grown and is hard and painful.
 After having several appointments rescheduled, Mercy finally got a scan and was referred to a lab for thyroid tests and to a surgeon.
 The lab tests and transportation costs have greatly impacted her family’s income, and it has taken her three years to have all of the required testing.
 She was finally diagnosed with an enlarged thyroid and surgery was recommended to heal her condition.
 Fortunately, our medical partner, African Mission Healthcare (AMH) is helping Mercy to receive treatment.
 On September 2nd, she will undergo a thyroidectomy at AMH's care center.
 Now, she needs help raising $1,015 to fund her procedure and care.
 Mercy shared, "this condition is not only affecting me, but mainly my helpless 93 years old grandmother and also my family.
 I can no longer draw water for my grandmother and my children are too young to help.
 My husband is now getting exhausted combining farm work and household chores.
 Please assist me with this surgery so I can start helping my family again."